defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 ## Community calls

-Join the UCD community calls held every 2 weeks on alternate Tuesdays and Thursdays.
+Join the UCD community calls held every 2 weeks on alternate Wednesdays and Thursdays.

-Calls are 45 minutes.
+Calls are 55 minutes.
 We discuss things like accessibility, tools available in Defence and cross-government collaboration.

 {{ component('inset-text', {
   html: 'You must only share OFFICIAL information. <a href="/security-classifications/">Find out about security classifications</a>.'